Why Your Deep Research Agent Fails? On Hallucination Evaluation in Full Research Trajectory: Abstract

 \section{Abstract}

-Diagnosing the failure mechanisms of Deep Research Agents (DRAs) remains a critical challenge.
-Existing benchmarks predominantly rely on end-to-end evaluation, obscuring critical intermediate hallucinations, such as flawed planning, that accumulate throughout the research trajectory.
-To bridge this gap, we propose a shift from outcome-based to \textbf{process-aware evaluation} by auditing the full research trajectory.
-We introduce the \textbf{PIES Taxonomy} to categorize hallucinations along \textit{functional components} (\textbf{\underline{P}}lanning vs. \textbf{\underline{S}}ummarization) and \textit{error properties} (\textbf{\underline{E}}xplicit vs. \textbf{\underline{I}}mplicit).
-We instantiate this taxonomy into a fine-grained evaluation framework that decomposes the trajectory to rigorously quantify these hallucinations.
+Diagnosing failure patterns in Deep Research Agents (DRAs) remains a critical challenge.
+Existing benchmarks predominantly rely on end-to-end evaluation, obscuring intermediate hallucinations that accumulate throughout the research trajectory.
+To bridge this gap, we propose a shift from outcome-based to \textbf{process-aware evaluation} by auditing hallucinations in the full \textit{plan-search-summarize} trajectory.
+We introduce the \textbf{PING Taxonomy}, which categorizes DRA hallucinations into four complementary types: \textbf{P}ropagation, \textbf{I}ntent, \textbf{N}oise-induced, and \textbf{G}rounding.
+We further instantiate this taxonomy into a fine-grained evaluation framework that decomposes trajectories into atomic actions, claims, and sub-queries for rigorous verification.
 Leveraging this framework to isolate 100 distinctively hallucination-prone tasks including adversarial scenarios, we curate \textbf{\bench}.
-Experiments on six state-of-the-art DRAs reveal that no system achieves robust reliability.
-Furthermore, our diagnostic analysis traces the etiology of these failures to systemic deficits, specifically hallucination propagation and cognitive biases, providing foundational insights to guide future architectural optimization.
-Data and code are available at \url{https://github.com/yuhao-zhan/DeepHalluBench}.
+Experiments on six representative DRAs show that, on our hallucination-prone stress-test set, all evaluated systems still exhibit non-negligible reliability gaps.
+Furthermore, our diagnostic analysis traces these failures to systemic deficits, especially hallucination propagation and cognitive biases, providing actionable insights for future architectural optimization.
+Code and data are available in \url{https://github.com/yuhao-zhan/DeepHalluBench}.